LoveCommunity/love.dart/README.md

 We hope the code is self explianed.
 If you can guess what this code works for.
 That's very nice!

-This example first decare a counter system, state is the counts, events are `increase` and `decrease`.
-We run the system to log output.
+This example first declare a counter system, state is the counts, events are `increase` and `decrease`.
+Then we run the system to log output, after 3 seconds we stop this system.

 The code is not very elegant for now, we have better way to aproach same thing.
 We'll refactor code step by step when we get new skill.
 We keep it this way, because it's a good start point to demonstrates how it works.